Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-(b) One can trivially maintain a maximal matching in $\bigO(n)$ update time by resolving all trivial augmenting paths, \ie cycle-free paths that start and end on a unmatched vertex and where edges from $\mathcal{M}$ alternate with edges from $E \setminus \mathcal{M}$, of length one.
+(b) One can trivially maintain a maximal matching in $\bigO(n)$ update time by resolving all trivial augmenting paths, \ie{} cycle-free paths that start and end on a unmatched vertex and where edges from $\mathcal{M}$ alternate with edges from $E \setminus \mathcal{M}$, of length one.
 As any maximal matching is a 2-approximation of a maximum matching, this leads to a 2-approximation algorithm.
 Onak and Rubinfeld~\cite{OnakRubinfeld10} presented a randomized algorithm for maintaining an $\bigO(1)$-approximate matching with $\bigO(\log^2 n)$ expected amortized time per edge update.
 Baswana, Gupta, and Sen~\cite{BaswanaGS15} gave an elegant algorithm that maintains a \emph{maximal} matching with amortized update time $\bigO(\log n)$.
 It is based on a hierarchical graph decomposition and was subsequently improved by Solomon to amortized constant expected update time~\cite{Solomon16}.
-For worst-case bounds, the best results are a $(1+\eps)$-approximation in $\bigO(\sqrt{m}/\epsilon)$ update time by Gupta and Peng~\cite{GuptaP13} (see~\cite{NeimanS16} for a 3/2-approximation in the same time), a $(3/2+\epsilon)$-approximation in $\bigO(m^{1/4}/\epsilon^{2.5})$ time by Bernstein and Stein~\cite{Bernstein2016a}, and a $(2+\epsilon)$-approximation in $\bigO(\polylog n)$ time by Charikar and Solomon~\cite{CharikarS18} and Arar et al.~\cite{ArarCCSW18}.
-Recently, Grandoni~\etal~\cite{DBLP:conf/soda/0001LSSS19} gave an incremental matching algorithm that achieves a $(1+\epsilon)$-approximate matching in constant deterministic amortized time.
-Finally, Bernstein \etal~\cite{DBLP:conf/soda/BernsteinFH19} improved the maximal matching algorithm of Baswana \etal~\cite{BaswanaGS15} to $\bigO(\log^5 n)$ worst-case time with high probability.